 Data protection is ensured in accordance with the General Data Protection Regulation (GDPR) of the European Union.

-40. Am I legally entitled to this interim financial aid?
+39. Am I legally entitled to this interim financial aid and where can I complain in case of refusal?

-No, and you confirm this by indicating your agreement to the funding guidelines of the Federal Ministry of Education and Research on the application portal.
-These exclude a legal claim.
+No, interim financial aid is an additional contribution by the State to mitigate the consequences of the pandemic on students.
+You do not have a legal entitlement and you actually confirm this by indicating your agreement to the funding guidelines of the Federal Ministry of Education and Research on the application portal.